 Promoting Independence Worker

-This is an exciting opportunity to work in a creative and dynamic environment with a forward thinking team which includes; Promoting Independence Workers, a transitions Community Independence Worker, an Occupational Therapist, a Team Leader and Coproduction Workers.
+This is an exciting opportunity to work in a creative and dynamic environment with a forward-thinking team which includes; Promoting Independence Workers, a transitions Community Independence Worker, an Occupational Therapist, Team Leader and Coproduction Workers.

-You will work with people for up to 12 weeks, focusing on mutually agreed goals using a strengths based model.
-We are therefore looking for creative and forward thinking individuals who are highly motivated, creative and enthusiastic.
-You must be able to deliver enablement work within targets set, and enable people to reach their goals in an organised and efficient way.
-Therefore we are looking for applicants with a high level of commitment and a passion for bringing about positive change for the people we work with.
+We are therefore looking for a creative and forward-thinking individual who is highly motivated, creative and enthusiastic.
+You must be able to deliver enablement work within targets set and enable people to reach their goals in an organised and efficient way.
+Therefore, we are looking for applicants with a high level of commitment and a passion for bringing about positive change for the people we work with.

-The successful applicants will be offered a comprehensive induction, relevant on-going training, weekly progression meetings and regular supervision.
+The successful applicants will be offered a comprehensive induction, relevant on-going training, weekly peer progression meetings and regular supervision.
 You will also be supplied with a range of IT equipment to enable you to work flexibly across multiple sites.

 This post will involve visiting people in their own homes, so it is essential to be a car driver with your own vehicle.

-For an informal chat about the role, please contact the Tania Middleton on 07717715741.
+For an informal chat about the role, please contact the Team Manager, Tania Middleton on 07717715741

 Disabled applicants who meet the essential shortlisting requirements will be guaranteed an interview.
 A job share scheme is available for all full time posts: both permanent and temporary, unless otherwise stated.
 We are committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and we expect all staff to share this commitment and undergo appropriate checks.